-We recently talked with the team from Banned Coffee who have given us some unfolds about the Banned Coffee which we and many coffee enthusiasts were not knowing.
+We recently talked with the team from Banned Coffee who have given us some unfolds about the their product which we and many coffee enthusiasts might not be knowing:

 - First of all, the Banned Coffee is now offering Ground AND Whole Bean in 1 and 2 pounds bags which was previously Ground only

 - The beans are truly ‘Organic’ and are from the best farms.

 - Talking about the Caffeine Content, (which is one most important aspect for the Banned Coffee), the team said that they had their Caffeine Content Lab tested by a third party company to compare with the leader, Death Wish.
 The results stated that Banned Coffee has about double the AMOUNT of Caffeine per serving than that of Death Wish Coffee.
 We were literally surprised TO hearing this.